vtdinh13/github-assistant/README.md

 # GitHub Assistant

-Chat with an AI agent that is grounded in any public GitHub repository.
-The app downloads the repo, indexes its Markdown content with embeddings, and uses a LLM agent to answer your questions with file references.
+Built to solve the challenge of navigating large codebases, this repo creates an AI agent that extracts knowledge directly from any given GitHub repo, making documentation instantly searchable and accessible.
+The codebase is designed to download the repo, index its Markdown content with embeddings, and use an LLM agent to answer your questions with file references.

 ## What it does
 - Downloads a GitHub repo ZIP (main branch) and extracts only `.md`/`.mdx` files (`ingest.py`).
 - Embeds content with `sentence-transformers` (`multi-qa-distilbert-cos-v1`) and builds a `minsearch` vector index.
-- Exposes a search tool to a PydanticAI agent (`gpt-4o-mini`) that cites GitHub file paths in responses (`search_agent.py`, `search_tools.py`).
+- Exposes a search tool to a PydanticAI's agent class (using `gpt-4o-mini`) that cites GitHub file paths in responses (`search_agent.py`, `search_tools.py`).
 - Offers both a CLI chat loop (`main.py`) and a Streamlit UI (`app.py`).
 - Logs every interaction to JSON in `logs/` for review or evaluation (`logs.py`, `eval.py`).